 Abrasive Materials

 Coarse sands, minerals, and sugar can be very harsh on tubes and spirals.
-Heavy-duty spirals are available and, in extreme cases, double wind spirals can be used.
-We often recommend stainless steel or rubber Rhinoveyor tubing as more wear resistant options over the standard UHMWPE tube.
-An undersized screw can also be placed in a conveyor to reduce tube wear.
-This allows more clearance between the spiral and tube allowing the material to act as a buffer between the two.
+Heavy-duty spirals are available, and, in extreme cases, double-wind spirals can be used.
+We often recommend stainless steel or rubber Rhinoveyor tubing as a more wear-resistant option over the standard UHMWPE tube.

 Tube Radius